thiagolocatelli/parse4j/README.md

 GeoPoints
 ---------

 Parse allows you to associate real-world latitude and longitude coordinates with an object.
-Adding a ParseGeoPoint to a ParseObject allows queries to take into account the proximity of an object to a reference point.
+Adding a **ParseGeoPoint** to a ParseObject allows queries to take into account the proximity of an object to a reference point.
 This allows you to easily do things like find out what user is closest to another user or which places are closest to a user.

 #### ParseGeoPoint

-To associate a point with an object you first need to create a ParseGeoPoint.
+To associate a point with an object you first need to create a **ParseGeoPoint**.
 For example, to create a point with latitude of 40.0 degrees and -30.0 degrees longitude:

 ```JAVA
 	ParseGeoPoint point = new ParseGeoPoint(40.0, -30.0);